JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 lost_customers = s.cl = 708
 ```

 We sold 9 tanks of fuel to 1789 customers.
-But we could have served 708 more customers and sold nearly 40% more fuel.
+But we could have served 708 more customers and sell nearly 40% more fuel.
 Clearly we have some improvement potential:

 ```julia
 using Plots